-It’s Tour de France mania at the moment and lucky for us we got to see it live, just down the road.
+It’s Tour de France mania at the moment for the 100th edition of the famous race, and lucky for us we got to see it live, just down the road.
 This is the second time the Tour has been in the area; last time was in 2009 when it actually went through the centre of Roquefort.

 We took picnics and plenty of water as we decided to walk through the forest to avoid parking and traffic problems.
-The thing is, the sponsers drive past about an hour and a half before the cyclists and being the part little kids like best we couldn’t miss it, so there’s a long wait in the middle and eating lunch seemed like a good way to fill the time even if a bit early.
+The thing is, the sponsors drive past about an hour and a half before the cyclists and being the part little kids like best we couldn’t miss it, so there’s a long wait in the middle and eating lunch seemed like a good way to fill the time even if a bit early.

 We chose a spot on a hill to watch the cyclists which meant they were going a little slower than the 50 ish km/h that they can be going at on the flat and we got a great view of the “yellow jersey” winning rider Australian Simon Garrans.
-His team mate spotted our Aussie flag and pointed it out to him, and amazingly the moment was captured on film by one of our party.
+His teammate spotted our Aussie flag and pointed it out to him, and amazingly the moment was captured on film by one of our party.

 “Fin de course” end of the race, it’s all over folks!